frob/drupalcmbook/pages/07a-drush.md

 ## config-edit

 Open a config file in a text editor.
-Edits are imported into active configration after closing editor.
+Edits are imported into active configuration after closing editor.

 ```
 Examples: